vkostyanetsky/kostyanetsky.me/pages/notes/strange-bitrix/index.md

 ﻿The more I explore the Bitrix24 REST interface, the more I am amazed at how different its developers mindsets are.
+It is expressed in different ways.

 Let's take, for example, the interface of deals and product rows related to them.
 There is no amount field in the table of the products: like, you need the amount for each line – count it yourself, that's it.
 However, there is the amount field at the document level!
 Can you guess what the field is named?